Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 ## Manually upgrade or rebuild NCN worker node with specific image and CFS configuration

+The upgrade and rebuild procedure for NCN worker nodes is the same.
+This section applies to both NCN worker node upgrades and NCN worker node rebuilds.
+The words 'rebuild' and 'upgrade' are exchangable in this section.

 1. Get the image and CFS configuration created during `prepare-images` and `update-cfs-config` stages.
 Follow the instructions in [prepare-images](prepare_images.md#artifacts-created) to get the artifacts for `management-node-images`.
 For the image with the `configuration_group_name` matching
 `Management_Worker`, get the values for `final_image_id` and `configuration`.